-PBI Suppliers will operate in a manner that is protective of the environment.
+Pitney Bowes Suppliers will operate in a manner that is protective of the environment.
 At a minimum, Suppliers must comply with all applicable environmental laws, regulations and sound industry practice, such as requirements regarding chemical and waste management and disposal, recycling, industrial wastewater treatment and discharge, air emissions controls, environmental permits and environmental reporting.
-Suppliers must also comply with any additional environmental requirements as called for in Pitney Bowes' design and product specifications, and contract documents.
+Suppliers must also comply with any additional environmental requirements as called for in Pitney Bowes' design and product specifications, and contract documents as well as partner with Pitney Bowes in sustainability efforts where possible.